-If you can’t go to the airshow and just love airplanes, try out some of the paper creations in this book.
-The directions are really clear with color photographs to help you make the folds correctly.
+If you love airplanes, try out some of these paper creations.
+If you understand how the forces of aerodynamics work, you can make a plane that flies far.
+In The Kids’ Guide to Paper Airplanes the directions are really clear with color photographs to help you make the folds correctly.
 The planes start out easy and get harder and harder as you move through the book.
 The last plane requires 18 folds!
 The author even includes some tips for getting these planes to fly far.

 Do you know why paper airplanes fly?
 They fly because of the forces that affect movement on earth.
 These forces are thrust, drag, lift and gravity.